TRIQS/cthyb/doc/index.rst

 The hybridization-expansion solver
 ==================================

-.. sidebar:: CTHyb 1.5
+.. sidebar:: CTHyb

-   This is the homepage CTHyb Version 1.5
+   This is the homepage CTHyb Version 2.1
-   For the changes in 1.5, Cf :ref:`changelog page <changelog>`
+   For changes see, Cf :ref:`changelog page <changelog>`

 The :ref:`TRIQS-based <triqslibs:welcome>` hybridization-expansion solver
 allows to solve the generic problem of a quantum impurity embedded in a